Enabling Two Factor Authentication for your Trello account

 You can visit https://trello.com/2fa to enable Two Factor Authentication for your account.
 You'll need to log into your Trello account with email and password to see that page.

-Before clicking the big green button to add Two Factor Authentication, we strongly recommend that you print out backup codes, in case you lose access to your authentication device.
+After clicking the big green button to add Two Factor Authentication, we strongly recommend that you print out backup codes, in case you lose access to your authentication device.

 Disabling Two Factor Authentication